flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Preparing your Flight Computer
 ------------------------------

-In this section, we would help you install FlytOS Linux Image on a 32GB SD/eMMC card for your specific board.
-FlytOS is currently compatible with :ref:`FlytPOD<about flytpod>`, :ref:`FlytPOD PRO<about flytpod>`, :ref:`ODROID-XU4<hardware_setup#odroid-xu4-with-pixhawk>` and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
+This section will help you in installing FlytOS Linux Image on a 32GB SD/eMMC card for your specific board.
+FlytOS is currently compatible with :ref:`FlytPOD<about flytpod>`, :ref:`FlytPOD PRO<about flytpod>`, :ref:`ODROID-XU4<hardware_setup>` and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
 FlytPOD/FlytPOD PRO comes with FlytOS Linux Image installed on their respective 32GB storage devices.
 Follow this step ONLY if you want to reflash your device.

 This step requires you to have a registered FlytBase account.
 In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.

 FlytPOD / PRO
 ^^^^^^^^^^^^^

-Flytmage is pre installed in FlytPOD and FlytPOD PRO.
+Flytmage is pre-installed in FlytPOD and FlytPOD PRO.
 In case you want to reflash their respective 32GB SD/eMMC card , follow the steps given below.

 **Image download:**

 1. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS/>`_ for FlytPOD/FlytPOD PRO from your FlytBase account.
 2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
-3. Check md5sum to verify the integity of downloaded file.
+3. Check md5sum to verify the integrity of downloaded file.
 Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
 4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``

 **Image write to SD Card:**

-1. We recommend using a 32 GB sd card, but a 16 GB card would work fine too.
+1. We recommend using a 32 GB SD Card, but a 16 GB card would work fine too.
-2. Format the micro sd card.
+2. Format the micro SD Card.
 3. Follow `this <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ guide to install the image on ODROID-XU4’s SD/eMMC card.
 4. After installing the image on the ODROID-XU4’s SD/eMMC card, launch the ODROID-XU4 Utility App on the desktop.
 Enter FlytPOD’s password(flytpod) at the command prompt and select the fourth option i.e Resize your root partition and reboot the system.